Overdamped quasibound states inside a Schwarzschild black hole

 Thus, studying the dynamical behavior of BHs is extremely important in order to achieve a robust understanding of how perturbations evolve in time and space.
 In BH exteriors, linear and non-linear excitations of asymptotically-flat and de Sitter geometries are bounded and decay with time (though grow with distance) \cite{Dafermos:2010hb,Dafermos:2014cua,Dafermos:2014jwa,Dafermos:2016uzj,Dafermos:2017yrz,Dafermos:2021cbw,Hintz:2013kbc,Hintz:2013lka,Hintz:2014rsa,Hintz:2016gwb,Hintz:2016jak,Hintz:2020roc,Hintz:2023aus}, according to their spectral properties described by QNMs \cite{Press:1971wr,Davis:1972ud,Kokkotas:1999bd,Berti:2009kk,Dreyer:2003bv,Berti:2009kk,Hughes:2019zmt,Destounis:2023ruj,Brito:2018rfr,Berti:2025hly,Jaramillo:2020tuu,Jaramillo:2022kuv,Destounis:2021lum,Ghosh:2021mrv,Destounis:2023nmb,Sarkar:2023rhp,Boyanov:2022ark,Boyanov:2023qqf,Cheung:2021bol,Boyanov:2022ark,Boyanov:2024fgc,Cai:2025irl,Rosato:2024arw,Cardoso:2021wlq,Cardoso:2022whc,Pezzella:2024tkf,Dyson:2025dlj}.
 Quasibound states (QBSs) \cite{Zouros:1979iw,Detweiler:1980uk,Dolan:2007mj,Dolan:2015eua,Hod:2012zza,Hod:2017gvn,Destounis:2019hca,Huang:2020pga,Senjaya:2024uqg,Mascher:2022pku,Vieira:2021xqw,Vieira:2023ylz,Vieira:2023ylz,Vieira:2025ljl,Vieira:2025gcy} of massive fields behave differently from QNMs due to different boundary conditions imposed at future null infinity.
 In fact, QBSs of massive fields, can grow or decay with time (and decay with distance).
 In BH interiors though, the dynamics of perturbations becomes more subtle and intricate.
 Actually, even though a potential spectrum in the interior of a BH might exist, we practically utilize it for purely theoretical reasons \cite{Miguel:2020uln}, in order to recognize the importance of singularities, realize the limitations of classical General Relativity (GR), and deduce models of quantum gravity \cite{Ashtekar:1986yd,Ashtekar:2021kfp,Rovelli:1987df,Rovelli:1989za,Kiritsis:2019npv,Susskind:1993ws,Skenderis:2008qn,Russo:1994ev,Mathur:2005zp,Henneaux:2007ej,Berkooz:2007nm} that can partially or completely erase singularities from BH interiors.
 All studies discussed above regarding the stability of BH interiors and Cauchy horizons in charged and rotating spacetimes share a common starting point; they begin with an initial value problem that is set in the exterior and evolves the initial data beyond the event horizon, and into the BH interior, where singularities lurk.
 A very important and systematic question is then posed: \emph{What is the behavior of perturbations that begin in the BH interior?
-Do they face their impending doom by plunging into the singularity or can they escape their inevitable fate?}
+Do they simply plunge into the singularity, or can they exhibit a more complicated behavior?}